APiercey/apiercey.github.io/content/articles/applied-research-day-12-1.md

 image: images/micrometrics-winners.jpg
 draft: false
 ---
-I was my pleaseure to be apart of the First Place team accepting the Award of Excellence for Applied Research Day 12.1
+It was my pleaseure to be apart of the First Place team accepting the Award of Excellence for Applied Research Day 12.1

 Shout-out to [MicroMetrics](https://www.micrometrics.com) for the wonderful support and opportunity and my team mates on the extrodinary work put forward.